 The team is part of the food and safety unit and deals with all health and safety issues in non-food and food premises.
-The principal and senior environmental health officer will undertake a programme of health and safety inspections and investigations in response to complaints and accidents.
+The principal and senior environmental health officer undertake a programme of health and safety inspections and investigations in response to complaints and accidents.
 In addition to its enforcement role, the service also provides information and advice to members of the public, businesses, professional bodies and organisations.
 It provides education, training and a variety of promotional work.

-2.5 Demands on The Health and Safety Enforcement Service
+2.5 Demands on the Health and Safety team.

-The local authority enforced sector comprises mainly catering, retail, wholesale, offices, leisure, catering, places of worship and premises including hotels and guesthouses and residential care homes.
+The local authority enforced sector mainly comprises of catering, retail, wholesale, offices, leisure, catering, places of worship and premises including hotels and guesthouses and residential care homes.

-An external factor impacting on services delivery is the large number of visitors who use the city's facilities.
+An external factor impacting on service delivery is the large number of visitors who use the city's facilities.